|

 level will be," says PSK senior associate Angela Brooks.
 "We

-will have to wait until after it is installed to see if we have
+will have to wait until after it is installed to see if we have to build

 an enclosure to mitigate the sound."